SAP PLAN DUE:

 An Academic Advocate is a specialist/adviser from the Academic Advising, Academic Skills Office, CLASS, or TRiO/Student Support Services.
 (Rochester students will meet with the Rochester staff advisor.)
 These individuals are trained to help:

 - Identify student strengths and potential barriers;

 - Teach and model academic and life strategies;

 - Monitor progress and adjust needs/advise accordingly, and

 - Determine and provide appropriate referrals.

 When should I contact my Academic Advocate?

 As soon as possible.
-Students should contact the Academic Skills Office at 612-330-1291 or email@example.com with questions regarding their Academic Advocate.
+Students should contact the Academic Advising Office at 612-330-1025 or firstname.lastname@example.org with questions regarding their Academic Advocate.